 To learn more about how these scholarships are awarded, please contact the Financial Aid Office

-Advantage Payroll/Gauvin Scholarship – Awarded each semester to full-time non-traditional students who are Aroostook County residents in good academic standing with demonstrated financial need.
+Advantage Payroll/Gauvin Scholarship – Awarded annually to full-time, non-traditional students who are Aroostook County residents in good academic standing with demonstrated financial need.
 Recipients must be graduates of Aroostook County high schools.
 This scholarship was established by Ray & Sandy Gauvin and Advantage Payroll Services.

 Robert Blackmore Scholarship – Created for students in the business technology department by NMCC employees and alumni in honor of Robert Blackmore, a former Computer Information Systems instructor at NMCC.

-Bustard/Carlson Scholarship – Open to all students, with selection based on financial need and academic merit, this scholarship was started by the Bustard and Carlson families.
+Bustard/Carlson Family Scholarship – Open to all students, with selection based on financial need and academic merit, this scholarship was established by the Bustard and Carlson families in 2005.

-Caribou Rotary Scholarship – Created by the Caribou Rotary Club, this scholarship is awarded to Caribou High School graduates who are attending NMCC.
-The award is need based and goes to an individual who shows significant promise.
+Caribou Rotary Club Scholarship – Created by the Caribou Rotary Club in 1992, this scholarship is awarded to Caribou High School graduates who are attending NMCC.
+The award is need-based and goes to an individual who shows significant promise.

-Central Aroostook EMS Scholarship Fund – Established to provide assistance to individuals enrolled in NMCC’s emergency medical services program who reside in Blaine, Mars Hill, Bridgewater, E. Plantation or Monticello.
+Central Aroostook EMS Scholarship – Established to aid individuals enrolled in NMCC’s emergency medical services program who reside in Blaine, Mars Hill, Bridgewater, E. Plantation or Monticello.

-Tom and Betty K. Conant Scholarship Fund – This Fund was established in July 2010 through a $10,000 donation from Tom Conant and his wife Betty Kent-Conant.
-This scholarship is designated for students that are residents of Maine, with preference given to students from Aroostook County.
-It alternates annually between a student pursuing a degree in nursing or a related allied health field, and one in electrical construction and maintenance, with preference given to students from Aroostook County.
+Tom and Betty K. Conant Scholarship – This fund was established through a donation from Tom Conant and his wife, Betty Kent-Conant, who is a former chair of NMCC’s Nursing & Allied Health Department.
+The annual award is split between a student pursuing a degree in nursing or a health-related field and a student in electrical construction and maintenance, with preference given to students from Aroostook County.

-Larry Cowett Memorial Scholarship – Awarded to a second year student enrolled in an automotive program, with preference given to students in automotive technology.
+Larry Cowett Memorial Scholarship – Awarded to a second-year student enrolled in an automotive program, with preference given to students in automotive technology.
 Preference will also be given to students who are Presque Isle residents or graduates of Presque Isle High School, the same school which Mr. Cowett attended before going on to work in his family’s automotive repair business.

 Mitch Cyr Memorial Scholarship – Awarded in memory of Mitchell P. Cyr, this scholarship is for a traditional student who is an Aroostook County resident, with preference given to Presque Isle High School graduates.
 The scholarship is based on both financial need and satisfactory academic standing with a demonstrated desire to learn and succeed.

-Dickinson-McBreairty Memorial Scholarship Fund – Established in honor and memory of the late James and Doris (Dickinson) McBreairty, as well as the couple’s parents.
-The fund awards scholarships annually to students demonstrating financial need, one each from the towns of Perham, Wade, and Washburn.
+Dickinson-McBreairty Memorial Scholarship – Established in honor and memory of the late James and Doris (Dickinson) McBreairty, as well as the couple’s parents.
+The fund awards scholarships annually to students demonstrating financial need, with preference given to residents of Perham, Wade, and Washburn.

-Dirigo FFA / Nutrite Scholarship – Established through a donation from the Dirigo FFA Foundation, Inc., the scholarship is for NMCC students who are Aroostook County residents and are either a former FFA student or a student from a farm family enrolled in the business administration program or the diesel hydraulics program.
+Dirigo FFA / Nutrite Scholarship – Established by a donation from the Dirigo FFA Foundation, Inc., the scholarship is for NMCC students who are Aroostook County residents and are either a former FFA student or a student from a farm family enrolled in the business administration program or the diesel hydraulics program.

-Francis E. Dorsey Scholarship – This scholarship was established by Geraldine Dorsey in memory of her late husband, Francis.
-It is awarded annually to a woman enrolled in a trade program at the college.
+Francis E. Dorsey Scholarship – This scholarship was established by Geraldine Dorsey in memory of her late husband, Francis, and is awarded annually to a student whose gender is under-represented in a trade program.

-Lloyd Duncan Scholarship – Awarded to a senior in an electrical/electronics program, this scholarship was established in 1996 by Thelma Swain and named after a former instructor at the college.
+Lloyd Duncan Scholarship – Awarded to a senior in an electrical or electronics program, this scholarship was established in 1996 by Thelma Swain and named after a former instructor at the college.

-Mary Maxine & Charles D. Eber Scholarship –Originally established by Charles Eber in memory of his late wife, the scholarship was renamed after Mr. Eber passed away.
-It is intended to help an NMCC student achieve his or her educational goals.
+Mary Maxine & Charles D. Eber Scholarship –Originally established in 2000 by Charles Eber in memory of his late wife, the scholarship was renamed after Mr. Eber passed away.
+The award provides assistance so a student who might achieve his or her educational goals.

-E. Perrin Edmunds Memorial Scholarship – Established by Phyllis Dake in memory of her brother, a state legislator from Fort Fairfield who played a key role in obtaining the funding to establish the college, this scholarship is awarded to a student from Aroostook County who is in good academic standing and shows financial need.
+- Perrin Edmunds Scholarship – Established in 2003 by Phyllis Dake in memory of her brother, a state legislator from Fort Fairfield who played a key role in obtaining the funding to establish the college, this scholarship is awarded to a student from Aroostook County who is in good academic standing and shows financial need.